 - The Spectre, God's spirit of vengeance on Earth, wears a green robe and frequently uses green flames with his powers.

-- The phrase "Magic is green" is used to refer to Matt Wagner's Mage comic book, as that color is used for the effects of the wizard character.
+- The phrase "Magic is green" is used to refer to Matt Wagner's Mage: The Hero Discovered, as that color is used for the effects of the wizard character.

 - The Emerald Empress, a Legion of Super Heroes villainess.

 - Green Arrow.
 Although he is a Badass Normal, his arrows can be enchanted and green.

 - Magyk in Septimus Heap is natural and symbolized by green, and Wizards have Green Eyes.